 Chives — the Vitamin K champion

-Just 15 grams of chives — a small handful — would be enough to cover the recommended daily allowance of vitamin K. Vitamin K is not only responsible for blood clotting — recent research shows its central role in bone health and possibly in protecting the coronary arteries.
+Just 15 grams of chives — a small handful — would be enough to cover the recommended daily allowance of Vitamin K. Vitamin K is not only responsible for blood clotting — recent research shows its central role in bone health and possibly in protecting the coronary arteries.

 Rosemary — the memory herb

-Rosmarinic acid and carnosol — two active ingredients in rosemary — are considered strong antioxidants.
+Rosmarinic acid and carnosol — two active compounds in rosemary — are considered strong antioxidants.
 Rosemary also contains 1,8-cineole (also known as eucalyptol), which has been shown to improve memory performance — even simply inhaling its scent showed measurable effects on concentration in studies.

 Thyme — the natural antibiotic